 Discover Rotorua motels that travellers - like you - rate amongst the best.
-Because we have in excess of 40, it can be a hit and miss affair
+It can be a hit and miss affair

 Sport of Kings Motel is located on a quiet residential side-street (where I lived once upon a time so I know it's quiet) about 2km, 4min from the town center.

 If you want locally grown proprietors who go the extra mile, have extensive local knowledge and are perfectly nice people, this is your place.
 That's the type of experience owners Pete and Tristen offer.

 Don't let all the motels awards scare you off the Arista because the prices are still reasonable.
 TripAdvisor Travellers Choice of Motels 2015, No.10 Family Hot Spot Award... in the South Pacific (including Australia).
 No.1 in NZ for families.
 Cool huh?

 Your lovely hosts, Mike & Annmarie, have created a home away from home with the largest, extremely family-friendly units in Rotorua.
 Kids can run wild in a fully-fenced playground, bikers can store their ultra precious cargo, and one's own spa (apart from the house) is hard to beat too.
 Problem?
 You've got to get in early.